 You don't have to be a political junkie to know that Hillary Clinton and John McCain are the comeback kids of yesterday's New Hampshire primaries—even though Mc Cain points out that he's hardly a kid.
 Barack Obama said Iowa proved white Americans would vote for a black man.
 Gloria Steinem said it proved gender is harder to overcome than race.
 Yesterday's results in New Hampshire have prevented a lot of story lines from becoming conventional wisdom.
 Is Hillary Clinton the front-runner after all?
 Can John McCain compete against major money in big states?
 Will religion emerge as an underlying issue?
 What's up between now and Tsunami Tuesday?

-Larry Sabato, University of Virginia (@larrysabato)
+Larry Sabato, University of Virginia Center for Politics (@larrysabato)

-Robert Ford, State Senator, South Carolina
+Robert Ford, South Carolina State Senate

 Tad Devine, Democratic Strategist, Devine Mulvey

 Tony Fabrizio, Republican pollster, Fabrizio, McLaughlin, & Associates

 Chris Christoff, Political Reporter, Detroit Free Press

 David Damore, Assistant Professor of Political Science, University of Nevada Las Vegas

 Between the Iowa caucuses and Sunday evening, the Gallup Poll talked with likely voters in New Hampshire.
 On Monday, the conclusion was that McCain led Romney 34 to 30, within the margin of error.
 On the Democratic side, Obama had a 13-point lead over Hillary Clinton.
 Frank Newport is Editor in Chief of the Gallup Poll.

 More From To the Point